 Tim Bartley and Lu Zhang.
-2013.
+Forthcoming.
+2015.
 “China and the Transnational Private Labor Certification Regime.”
-In The Dragon’s Learning Curve: Global Governance and China, edited by S. Kennedy.
+In China & Global Governance: The Dragon's Learning Curve, edited by S. Kennedy.
 London and New York: Routledge.

 Lu Zhang and Tim Bartley.
 2012.
 “China and the Private Governance of Global Labor Standards.”
 Pp.89-95 in From Rule Takers to Rule Makers: The Growing Role of Chinese in Global Governance, edited by S. Kennedy and S. H. Cheng.
 Bloomington, IN & Geneva, Switzerland: Research Center for Chinese Politics and Business (RCCPB) & International Centre for Trade and Sustainable Development (ICTSD).

 Lu Zhang.
 2011.
 "The Paradox of Labor Force Dualism and State-Labor-Capital Relations in the Chinese Automobile Industry."
 Pp.107-137 in From Iron Rice Bowl to Informalization: Markets, Workers, and the State in a Changing China, edited by Sarosh Kuruvilla, Ching Kwan Lee, and Mary E. Gallagher.
 Ithaca, NY: Cornell University Press.

 Giovanni Arrighi and Lu Zhang.
 2011.
 "Beyond the Washington Consensus: A New Bandung."
 In Jon Shefner and Patricia Fernandez-Kelly (eds.), Globalization and Beyond: New Examinations of Global Power and its Alternatives, University Park, PA: Pennsylvania State University Press.